kihuni/Simple_Servers/README.md

+# Difference between UDP and TCP

-`TCP`(Transmission Control Protocol) and `UDP` (User Datagram Protocol) are both transport layer protocols that are used to transmit data over a network, but they operate in very different ways and serve different use cases.
+## `TCP`(Transmission Control Protocol) and `UDP` (User Datagram Protocol) are both transport layer protocols that are used to transmit data over a network, but they operate in very different ways and serve different use cases.
 Here's a comparison:

 # Connection: